-Unfortunately, there is no test available to screen for tic douloureux.
+Unfortunately, there is no test available to screen for tic douloureux/trigeminal neuralgia.
 Instead, your doctor will form a diagnosis based on the symptoms you are experiencing and by ruling out other conditions.
-This is why it is important to find a specialist in northern NJ who has experience in diagnosing and treating tic douloureux.
-He or she will work with you to discuss your specific symptoms to confirm your diagnosis.
+This is why it is vital to find a trigeminal neuralgia specialist in northern NJ who has experience diagnosing and treating tic douloureux.
+They will work with you to discuss your specific symptoms to confirm your diagnosis.
 Diagnostic imaging can also be helpful to determine the underlying cause, such as a blood vessel or tumor.

-Your doctor will develop a treatment plan based on your individual condition and the cause of your tic douloureux, considering the underlying cause and your personal health factors.
-Potential treatment options include medication, surgery and Gamma Knife radiosurgery.
+Your doctor will develop a treatment plan based on your condition and the cause of your tic douloureux, considering the underlying cause and your health factors.
+Potential trigeminal neuralgia treatment options include medication, surgery and Gamma Knife radiosurgery.

 Your doctor may recommend medication to help relieve your tic douloureux pain and prevent the onset of attacks.
-Classes of medications include tricyclic antidepressants, muscle relaxers and anti-seizure medications.
-These medications may help provide relief until you are able to undergo other treatment or if you are unable to undergo surgery.
-However, medications may lose effectiveness over time.
+Classes of drugs include tricyclic antidepressants, muscle relaxers and anti-seizure medications.
+These medications may help provide relief until you can undergo other treatment or if you cannot undergo surgery.
+However, the drugs may lose effectiveness over time.

-If your tic douloureux is caused by a tumor, a neurosurgeon may be able to remove the tumor to resolve your symptoms.
-However, the more common cause is impingement of a small blood vessel of the brain, which can be treated using a procedure called microvascular decompression.
+If a tumor is causing your tic douloureux, a neurosurgeon may be able to remove it to resolve your symptoms.
+However, the more common cause is the impingement of a small blood vessel in the brain, which doctors can treat using microvascular decompression.
 During this treatment, the neurosurgeon can remove or relocate the offending blood vessel to remove the impingement and restore proper function to the trigeminal nerve.

 Gamma Knife Radiosurgery

-Gamma Knife radiosurgery is an advanced form of radiation therapy that can be used to treat an aberrant blood vessel just like surgery but without any incisions or scalpels.
-This can be an excellent treatment option for patients who are not surgical candidates or who prefer a minimally invasive approach.
-Gamma Knife radiosurgery is available to patients in northern NJ and does not require a hospital stay, has a short recovery period is an effective way to treat tic douloureux.
+Gamma Knife radiosurgery is an advanced form of radiation therapy that treat an aberrant blood vessel just like surgery but without incisions or scalpels.
+It can be an excellent treatment option for patients who are not surgical candidates or who prefer a minimally invasive approach.
+Gamma Knife radiosurgery is available to patients in northern NJ and does not require a hospital stay, has a short recovery period and is an effective way to treat tic douloureux.

-As you move forward through your tic douloureux diagnosis and treatment, it is important you work with a doctor who has experience in treating your condition.
-He or she will be able to recognize your symptoms, will be work with you to find the underlying cause and will ultimately recommend a treatment plan based on your individual case.
+As you move forward through your tic douloureux/trigeminal neuralgia diagnosis and treatment, it is crucial that you work with a doctor who has experience in treating your condition.
+They will be able to recognize your symptoms, work with you to find the underlying cause and ultimately recommend a treatment plan based on your case.

-Tic douloureux used to be a difficult condition to understand and treat.
-However, doctors and researchers have come to understand what can cause the trigeminal nerve to become overactive, leading to the pain you have been experiencing.
+Tic douloureux used to be a complex condition to understand and treat.
+However, doctors and researchers have learned what can cause the trigeminal nerve to become overactive, leading to the pain you have been experiencing.
 Thankfully, patients in NJ and around the world now have treatment options available to provide relief.